Chapter 7 Human Resource Management

 An Energetic and Versatile Workforce

-To provide professional support to the CA in the fast-changing and ever-advancing environment of the communications industry, we adopt a forward-looking and integrated approach to human resource management and strategic manpower planning.
-Organisational reviews are conducted regularly to ensure the best use of available manpower resources, and to ensure that our support to the CA and our services to the community are always able to meet their needs and expectations.
+To provide professional support to the CA in the fast-changing and ever-advancing environment of the communications industry, we adopt a pro-active, forward-looking and integrated approach to human resource management and strategic manpower planning.
+Organisational reviews are conducted regularly to ensure the most effective and efficient use of available manpower resources.

-As at 31 March 2015, we had 431 staff, comprising 309 civil servants and 122 staff members employed on non-civil service contract terms.
+There were 448 staff as at 31 March 2017, comprising 330 civil servants and 118 staff employed on non-civil service contract terms.

 Training and Development

-We attach great importance to the training and development of our staff members and strive to enhance their capabilities to deal with challenges posed by the rapidly evolving environment, such as emerging new technologies, increasing public demands and internal driving forces arising from various business initiatives.
+We attach great importance to the training and development of our staff members and strive to enhance their professional knowledge and capabilities to deal with the challenges posed by the rapidly evolving environment, such as emerging new technologies, increasing public demands and internal driving forces arising from various initiatives.

-A variety of vocational and managerial courses and in-house training programmes were conducted in 2014/15, including courses on competition law, law enforcement, prosecution and investigation skills, information and communications technology, management and leadership, languages, communications, integrity management and national studies.
-We also extended the Team Building Workshops to junior managers to cultivate esprit de corps and equip them to meet challenges during their careers with OFCA.
+A variety of vocational and managerial courses and in-house training programmes were conducted in 2016/17, including courses on competition law, law enforcement, prosecution and investigation skills, information and communications technology, management and leadership, team building, performance management, languages, communications, complaint handling, integrity management, occupational safety and national studies.
 We arranged overseas management programmes for senior staff to broaden their exposure and prepare them for challenges ahead.
-We continued to sponsor staff members on courses organised by international organisations and overseas institutions, such as those provided by the ITU, to enhance their technical and professional skills.
-The trainee count for the year was 1 285 and the training man-day count was 1 103.
+We continued to sponsor staff members on courses organised by international organisations and overseas institutions, such as those provided by King’s College London, to enhance their technical and professional skills.
+We also engaged overseas experts on competition economics to conduct seminars for staff whose work involved the Competition Ordinance to ensure its effective enforcement.
+The trainee count for the year was 1 406 and the training man-day count was 1 229.

 Awards and Commendations

-In 2014/15, five OFCA staff members received the Director-General's Commendation for Long and Valuable Service, 12 received the Long and Meritorious Service Award, and four received the Long and Meritorious Service Travel Award.
-To encourage staff members to make continuous improvements to our services, we presented an award to a staff member in recognition of his suggestion under the Staff Suggestion Scheme.
+In 2016/17, four OFCA staff members received the Director-General's Commendation for Meritorious Service, six received the Director-General's Commendation for Long and Valuable Service, 23 received the Long and Meritorious Service Award, and six received the Long and Meritorious Service Travel Award.

 Recreational Activities and Volunteer Services

-To help our staff members develop a healthy lifestyle and foster a greater sense of belonging with their co-workers, we regularly organise staff recreational activities, including outings, luncheon talks, sports activities and an annual departmental dinner gathering.
-Our staff members participated in the Corporate Games 2014 organised by the Leisure and Cultural Services Department and won prizes in snooker and distance running.
-To shoulder our social responsibility and show our care for the community, we regularly participate in a number of volunteer and charity events.
+To help our staff members develop a healthy lifestyle and to foster a greater sense of belonging with their co-workers, we regularly organise staff recreational activities, including outings, luncheon talks, sports activities and an annual departmental dinner gathering.
+Our staff members participated in the Corporate Games 2016 organised by the Leisure and Cultural Services Department.
+To show our care for the community, we regularly participate in a number of volunteering and charity events.
 We have been awarded the “Caring Organisation” logo by the Hong Kong Council of Social Service every year since 2007.